Contribute to NumPy

 Fundraising#

-NumPy was all-volunteer for many years, but as its importance grew it became clear that to ensure stability and growth we’d need financial support.
+For many years, NumPy was maintained by dedicated volunteers, but as its importance grew it became clear that to ensure stability and growth we would need financial support.
 This SciPy'19 talk explains how much difference that support has made.
-Like all the nonprofit world, we’re constantly searching for grants, sponsorships, and other kinds of support.
+Like most nonprofits, we are constantly seeking grants, sponsorships, and other kinds of funding.
 We have a number of ideas and of course we welcome more.
 Fundraising is a scarce skill here – we’d appreciate your help.

 On this page